 Within seven days of the broadcast of the last required announcement, full power radio and TV station and Class A TV station license renewal applicants should complete the attached Statement of Compliance and place it in the station’s Public Inspection File.
 LPFM and LPTV license renewal applicants should complete the attached Statement of Compliance and place it in their station records file.

 Online Public Notice Required for FM Translator, TV Translator, and Certain LPTV Stations

-FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in a newspaper instead.
-The FCC has eliminated the newspaper publication requirement in favor of online notice, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.
+FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in a local newspaper instead.
+The FCC has eliminated the newspaper publication requirement in favor of online notices, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.

 A prominently displayed link or tab that reads “FCC Applications” must be posted on the station website homepage, and link to a separate page containing the following notice:

 On [date], [applicant name], [permittee / licensee] of [station call sign], [station frequency], [station community of license], filed an application with the Federal Communications Commission for renewal of its license.
 Members of the public wishing to view this application or obtain information about how to file comments and petitions on the application can visit [insert hyperlink to application link in applicant’s online Public Inspection File or, if the station has no online Public Inspection File, to application location in the Media Bureau’s Licensing and Management System].